chankinonn/GroupStruct/README.md

 # PCA
 The `ez_pca()` function peforms PCA using `prcomp()` with scaling and outputs `ggplot` graphs and a summary table.
 No transformations are done on the data so all transformations/adjustments (e.g. log transformation) should be done prior to using this function.

-# P-distance comparisons
+# P-distance Analyses
-The `pdist_cutoff()` function calculates p-distances using a FASTA-formatted alignment and identifies pairs of species that exceeds a user-specified threshold.
-For example, this function can be used to identify combinations of species pairs that exceed a p-distance threshold of 3% (users can specify whatever threshold they want).
+`pdist_cutoff()` calculates p-distances using a FASTA-formatted alignment and identifies pairs of species that exceeds a user-specified threshold.
+For example, this function can be used to identify combinations of species pairs that exceed a p-distance threshold of 5% (users can specify whatever threshold they want).
 For this function to work, multiple sequences need to be aligned as a single FASTA-formatted alignment file and labeled as genus_species.
 Other unique identifiers can be appended after the species name using additoinal underscores.
 E.g. Bufo_bufo_MN4578.
 The output table will be written to the working directory and a list of species that meet the cutoff will be printed.

+`pdist_compare()` is used to compare the p-distances of a focal species against a list of other specified species.
+This function uses the results from `pdist_cutoff()`, returns a boxplot and writes a pairwise comparison table with min-max p-distances that can be used for publication.
+You will need to provide a focal species, a list of other species to compare against the focal species, a name for the output table, and an optional list of colors for the boxplot.

 Example:\
 Set path to fasta alignment\